zkLinkProtocol/nova-point-v2/src/adapters/README.md

 2. TVL<sub>u,t</sub> (Total Locked Value):
    Total value of liquidity provided to DEX pools or PERPs or Lending , The TVL refers to the total value of different tokens owned by each user in a specific period of time.

-   These tokens are not sTokens or lTokens; rather, they represent the quantity of underlying tokens corresponding to these collateral certificates in the pool.
+   These tokens are not sTokens or lTokens; rather, they represent the quantity of underlying tokens corresponding to these collateral certificates in the pool, which is USDC/ETH/WETH ect.

+   #### TVL_u example

+   Next, I'd like you to explain how to calculate a user's TVL, denoted as TVL_u.

-   For example, if two users, A and B, each stake 20 ETH in a protocol pool and receive 20 lpETH, then the pool locks 40 ETH of underlying tokens.
-When user C borrows 20 ETH, the underlying token balance for users A and B in the protocol is each 10 ETH.
-The calculation formula is: `TVL_u =20 lpETH / 40 lpETH * 20 ETH`.
+   If two users, A and B, each stake 20 ETH in the contract pool and then receive 20 lpETH, then the contract locks **40 ETH** of underlying tokens(ETH).

+   - When user **C borrows 20 ETH** from this contract, A and B still maintain a **50%** stake each in the token staked in the contract, but the contract's TVL has decreased to 20 ETH, so the **balance** of A and B is: `TVL_u = percent * contract TVL = 50% * 20 = 10 ETH`
+   - When user **A staked an additional 40 ETH**, the total value locked (TVL) in the contract increased to 80 ETH.
+A's stake percentage is now 75%, while B's stake percentage is 25%.
+At this point, balance_A is `TVL_u = percent * contract TVL = 75% * 80 = 60 ETH` and balance_B is `TVL_u = percent * contract TVL = 25% * 80 = 20 ETH`.

+   You can specify conditions for the percentage of a user's balance, such as their participation in a specific contract interaction.
+However, the formula for TVL_u is always the user's percentage multiplied by the total TVL of the underlying token in the contract.`percent% * contract TVL`

 3. TxNum<sub>u,t</sub> signifies the total number of transactions
    - For Dex/Perps/Lending protocol, there is no limit to the tx volume.